bruceravel/demeter/documentation/Athena/output/project.rst

 The first two options saves the entire current state of :demeter:`athena`.
 If the project has already been saved, the :guilabel:`Save project` option overwrites the previous file with the new state of your project.
-Hitting :kbd:`Control`-:kbd:`s` does the same thing.
+Hitting :button:`Control`-:button:`s` does the same thing.
 Clicking on the modified indicator -- the other highlighted region in the screenshot -- also saves the project.
 Alternately, you can select :guilabel:`Save project as...` and you